ryhaldenys/Backend-of-clothing-shop/README.md

 </ul>

 ## Dummy Database Initialization
-STEP 1: Download PostgreSql if it is not already installed on your laptop <br>
+STEP 1: Download PostgreSQL if it does not already exist on your laptop <br>
-STEP 2: Open PostgreSql Command Prompt or pgAdmin <br>
+STEP 2: Open PostgreSQL command prompt or pgAdmin <br>
-STEP 3: Enter or create password, than, if you use pgAdmin, open script cosole <br> STEP 4: Copy paste PostgreSql Commands from <a href="https://github.com/ryhaldenys/Backend-for-staff-application-simplified-version/blob/master/script.sql">Sql script</a> and run <br>
+STEP 3: Enter or create a password, then if you use pgAdmin, open script console <br> STEP 4: Copy paste PostgreSQL commands from <a href="https://github.com/ryhaldenys/Backend-for-staff-application-simplified-version/blob/master/script.sql">Sql script</a> and run <br>
 <br>

 ##  Importing and Running The Project Through IntelliJ IDEA
 STEP 0: Download JDK 17 + , if not already installed <br>
 STEP 1: Open IntelliJ IDEA.
 [Install, if not already installed.] <br>
 STEP 2: Click on Get from VSC > Paste The Repository Url as: <br><code>https://github.com/ryhaldenys/Backend-for-staff-application-simplified-version.git</code> and enter Clone <br>
-STEP 3: Go inside src/main/resources > application-dev.properties and update the value of database details as per your usage, like spring.datasource.url,spring.datasource.password and spring.datasource.username according to your installed postgresql admin user credentials. <br>
+STEP 3: Go inside src/main/resources > application-dev.properties and update the value of database details as per your usage, like <code>spring.datasource.url </code>, <code>spring.datasource.password</code> , and <code>spring.datasource.username</code> according to your installed PostgreSQL admin user credentials. <br>
-STEP 4: Go inside src/main/java/ua.staff than open StaffApplication class and run project.<br>
+STEP 4: Go inside src/main/java/ua.staff then open StaffApplication class and run the project.<br>
-STEP 5: Check Running The Site At http://localhost:8083/api/clothes <br>
+STEP 5: Check running the site at http://localhost:8083/api/clothes <br>
-STEP 6: Default Email, Password And Id For Admin Is admin@gmail.com, adminadmin And 2 <br>
+STEP 6: Default email, password, and id for admin is admin@gmail.com, adminadmin, and 2 <br>
-STEP 7: Default Email, Password And Id For Admin Is user@gmail.com, useruser And 1
+STEP 7: Default email, password, and id for admin is user@gmail.com, useruser and 1